Drastically improve employee relations in 15-mins a week

 • Behavioral issues

-• Discrimination, harassment, or retaliation allegations
+• Workplace conflicts like discrimination, harassment, or retaliation allegations

 • EEOC or other federal/state/local agency changes